mathieuartu/uniswap-quoteswapper/README.md

 })()
 ```

-MinimalAlgoWallet needs two things to work :
+UniswapQuoteSwapper needs two things to work :

--   Public or private algod node credentials
+-   Public or private JSON-RPC url
--   Your public address and mnemonic phrase in order to sign the transactions
+-   Your public and private key in order to sign the transactions